-- 1185.
-As mentioned before, the debt issued by the State and the cost of servicing this debt, was at a high level in the mid-1990s.
-In this light, a distinction was made between two different broad areas of risk, namely: - Risk of ever-increasing deficit.
-This risk was not seen as the primary responsibility of the ALM Branch.
-The primary responsibility for managing this risk was guided by the implementation of the Government's macroeconomic framework; the Growth, Employment and Redistribution (GEAR) program. - The risk of ensuring cash availability to meet the State's expenses.
-The Liability Manager was given direct responsibility for the following: - Ensuring the State's continued access to financial markets, both domestic and foreign; - Contributing to the absorption capacity of State debt within these markets-through ongoing market development, product innovation, and proper
+As mentioned before, the debt issued by the state, and the cost of servicing this debt, were at a high level in the mid-1990s.
+In this light, a distinction was made between two different broad areas of risk:

-- coordination of activities with the South African Reserve Bank's monetary management operations; - Developing efficient secondary markets for its securities; - Establishing the State's name as a fair and efficient borrower in the financial markets through the active marketing of its debt instruments.
+- Risk of ever-increasing deficit: This risk was not seen as the primary responsibility of the ALM branch.
+The primary responsibility for managing this risk was guided by the implementation of the government's macroeconomic framework, the growth, employment, and redistribution program. - Risk of ensuring cash availability to meet the state's expenses: The liability manager was given direct responsibility for - ensuring the state's continued access to financial markets, both domestic and foreign; - contributing to the absorption capacity of state debt within these markets through ongoing market development, product innovation, and proper coordination of activities with the SARB's monetary management operations; - developing efficient secondary markets for its securities; and - establishing the state's name as a fair and efficient borrower in the financial markets through the active marketing of its debt instruments.